Jared Grasso

-Jared Keith Grasso (born May 11, 1980) is an American basketball coach who currently is the head coach at The Knox School.
-A former college basketball coach, Grasso was most recently the head coach of the Bryant Bulldogs men's basketball team from 2018 to 2023.
+Jared Keith Grasso (born May 11, 1980) is an American basketball coach who currently is an assistant coach at Hampton University.
+He was most recently the head coach of Knox School, a private boarding and day school, after serving as head coach of the Bryant Bulldogs men's basketball team from 2018 to 2023.

 Playing career

-Grasso was a four year starter and two time captain at Quinnipiac, where he ranks sixth all-time in assists, sixth all-time in three-point field goals, and sixth all-time in minutes played.
+Grasso was a four-year starter and two time captain at Quinnipiac, where he ranks sixth all-time in assists, sixth all-time in three-point field goals, and sixth all-time in minutes played.
 He graduated in 2002 as Quinnipiac's second 1,000-point scorer in its Division I era and was inducted into the university's Athletics Hall of Fame in 2014.